sassoftware/restaf-demos/README.md

 ```
 and then start it.

-Now make sure your vscode Copilot is in "Agent Mode" - use the dropdown in the prompt area
+Now make sure your IDE Copilot is in "Agent Mode" - use the dropdown in the prompt area

 > You are now ready to use your copilot to list data from SAS and CAS Tables